How To Care for Crematogaster Scutellaris

 8°C

-Speedometer icon
+Hibernation icon

 12°C

-Crematogaster scutellaris need hibernation.
+Crematogaster scutellaris needs hibernation.
 They hibernate through the winter, from around late October to early March.
 They need at least a couple of months of diapause, a biological phase in which the queen doesn’t lay eggs.

 This phase is very important for the health of the queen, and it’s the only time in the whole year when she can peacefully take some rest.

-If you haven’t any available refrigerator you can put the colony in the basement or in the garage, where the temperature is not too low and not too high.
+If you don’t have an available refrigerator, you can place the colony in the basement or garage, where the temperature is moderate.

 Nest Type